Study: Credit Cards for International Travel 2017

-Imagine this: you are in Paris and you need to get on that train to London.
+Imagine this: you are in Paris and you need to get on a train to London.

-But your credit card isn’t working and you don’t have enough cash for a ticket.
-You’re helpless as the train leaves without you.
+However, your credit card isn't working and you don't have enough cash for a ticket.
+You'll be helpless as you watch the train leave without you.

-This happens to many Americans.
-All because they didn’t have the right credit card for traveling abroad.
-Besides your credit card not working in a foreign country, you could also be charged a fee for every swipe.
+This happens to many Americans, all because they didn't have the right credit card for traveling abroad.
+Besides trying to deal with your credit card not working in a foreign country, you could also be charged a fee for every swipe.
 This could put a huge damper on your vacation when you get home and see the bill.

-So before you take that next big trip, prepare for these avoidable travel mishaps by getting a credit card ideal for using out of the country.
+Before you take that next big trip, prepare for these very-avoidable travel mishaps by getting a credit card ideal for using out of the country.

-Not only will purchases go smoothly while abroad, these cards offer many other travel benefits, including access to great deals on flights and hotel stays, rewards for everyday purchases, travel insurance, and more.
-In fact, it’s smart to get started on applying for that new card before your next trip, as you can save hundreds of dollars on airfare with the lucrative sign-up bonuses.Tip: Have great credit?
+Not only will this help your purchases go more smoothly while abroad, these cards offer many other travel benefits, including access to great deals on flights and hotels, rewards for everyday purchases, travel insurance, and more.
+In fact, it's smart to get started on applying for that new card before your next trip, as you can save hundreds of dollars on airfare with the lucrative sign-up bonuses.Tip: Have great credit?
 Many travel credit cards offer huge bonus points when you sign up and meet the spending requirement.

-Before you go: Remember to notify your bank about your travel plans.
-Especially if you plan to visit a place you have never been to.
+Before you go: Remember to notify your bank about your travel plans, especially if you plan to visit a place you have never been to.
 When banks see a bunch of unusual charges to your credit card, they might suspect fraud and start to decline transactions.
-For that reason, we always recommend you carry more than one type of payment — then, if your primary card doesn't work, you still have a backup.
+For that reason, we always recommend you carry more than one type of payment just in case.

-Tip: Check out the Beginner's Guide to Airline Miles and Points.
-Once you learn how to navigate the miles and points system, you will be racking up some serious rewards in no time.
+Check out our Beginner's Guide to Airline Miles and Points before you go.
+Once you learn how to navigate the miles and points system, you'll be racking up some serious rewards in no time.

 Editorial Note: Any opinions, analyses, reviews or recommendations expressed in this article are those of the author's alone, and have not been reviewed, approved or otherwise endorsed by any card issuer.
 This site may be compensated through the Advertiser's affiliate programs.

-Disclaimer: The information for the Capital One® Venture® Rewards Credit Card, Capital One® VentureOne® Rewards Credit Card, and Discover it® Miles have been collected independently by CreditDonkey.
+Disclaimer: The information for the Capital One® Venture® Rewards Credit Card, Capital One® VentureOne® Rewards Credit Card, Ink Business Preferred℠ Credit Card, and Discover it® Miles have been collected independently by CreditDonkey.
 The card details on this page have not been reviewed or provided by the card issuer.